Zag-Research/Zag-Smalltalk/Documentation/Mapping.md

 3. References from old-generation to new generation will use forwarding as well (the new object will be copied to the older space, and leave a forwarding pointer behind - note if there is no space for this copy, this could force a collection on an older generation without collecting newer generations)

 #### Object addresses
-All object addresses actually point to the start of the contents; that is the header word is the word before the referenced address.
+All object addresses point to the header word.
 This allows the global allocator to be used as a Zig Allocator, and can hence be used with any existiing Zig code that requires an allocator.
-When Zig code frees an allocation, we could return it to the appropriate freelistt(s) or simply mark it as unallocated, so it will be garbage collected.
-Note that pointers to objects in nursery and teen arenas also have the pointer pointing to the beginning of the object, but these should **not** be passed to Zig libraries, because the objects can move.
+When Zig code frees an allocation, we could return it to the appropriate freelist(s) or simply mark it as unallocated, so it will be garbage collected.
+Note that pointers to objects in nursery and teen arenas should **not** be passed to Zig libraries, because the objects can move.

 #### Length
 The length field encodes the number of instance variables (or the number of indexable values if there are no instance variables and the array fits in a heap allocation).
 If there are both instance variables and indexable values, the index variables are followed by a slice, that may reference the indexable values immediately following, or to a remote array.
 A remote object with no instance variables will be coded with a length of 0.
 This means that pure-indexable objects that fit in a heap allocation have no overhead, but large indaxable objects and mixed objects will have the slice.